 In addition to winning the James Beard Award for Best Chef, Southeast in 2010, Brock has also been recognized multiple times as a finalist for Rising Star Chef and Outstanding Chef.
 Both of Brock’s cookbooks, Heritage and SOUTH, were New York Times bestsellers, with Heritage winning the 2015 American Cooking James Beard Award.

-Chef Brock hosted the Emmy Award-winning television show Mind of a Chef, produced by Anthony Bourdain, and is featured on season six of the popular Netflix show, Chef’s Table.
+Chef Brock hosted the Emmy Award-winning PBS television show, Mind of a Chef (Season 2), and was featured on season six of the popular Netflix show, Chef’s Table.

 Recreate Chef Sean's recipes with his favorite Regalis ingredients.

 Sean Brock Audrey Chef James Beard Award for Best Chef, Southeast, and is a four-time finalist for Outstanding Chef, as well as a three-time finalist for Rising Star Chef Virginia